apache/parquet-format/Encryption.md

 ## 5 File Format

 ### 5.1 Encrypted module serialization
-The Thrift modules are encrypted after serialization, using the GCM cipher.
-With the AES_GCM_V1 algorithm, the column pages are also encrypted with AES GCM, after compression.
+The Thrift modules are encrypted with the GCM cipher.
+In the AES_GCM_V1 algorithm, the column pages (data modules) are also encrypted with AES GCM.
 For each module, the GCM encryption buffer is comprised of a nonce, ciphertext and tag, described in the Algorithms section.
 The length of the encryption buffer (a 4-byte little endian) is written to the output stream, followed by the buffer itself.